 which were never to be betrayed: the

 family and the race.
-But of love, there was
+But of love,

 nothing ever said.